Etiquette is more than just manners, isn’t it?

 I can be tricky to schedule sometimes.
 My life is rather flexible but I do often have other commitments.
 That said, I will make every effort to accommodate you.
 As much notice as possible makes that far more likely.
 Have preferred dates and times in mind when you reach out to me, so I may let you know right away that I can make it happen.

-You can get a sense of where I will be and when I will my days might be open from my calendar.
+You can get a sense of where I will be and when my days might be open from my calendar.
 Signing up for my private email list is a great way to be alerted to upcoming travel and visits to your city.

 9. How to cancel plans